vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

 in this guide:

 * the config cluster is built from 3 config server nodes, node[0,1,2].
-  See the `admin` section in services.xml.
+  See the `admin` section.
-* the admin server node that hosts the log server is hosted on node4.
+* the admin server node that hosts the log server is hosted on node3.
-  See the `admin` section in services.xml.
+  See the `admin` section.
 * the stateless java container cluster that hosts the _stateless_ nodes for _feed_ processing on node[4,5].
-  See `container` section in services.xml.
+  See `container` section with id="feed".
 * the stateless java container cluster that hosts the _stateless_ nodes for _query_ processing on node[6,7].
-  See `container` section in services.xml.
+  See `container` section with id="query".
 * the content cluster that hosts the _stateful_ content nodes on node[8,9].
-  See `content` section in services.xml.
+  See `content` section.

 See [Process overview](#process-overview) below for more details, why the clusters and services are configured in this way.